kyunwang/performance-matters/audit.md

 I am using `layout1.html` as a base as it is the original file.

+Do not forget to import the `loadcss.js` file

 **NOTE**:
 The output will create an error in the for the template engine.